Alonely0/Lariv/README.md

 Very performant, as far as I am aware of.
 If you have a suggestion for improving performance; I pray you to open a PR please.
 It is significantly faster than DashMap (see below).

-## Comparison with DashMap, 10000 request per sample
+## Comparison with DashMap, 30000 operations per sample

 ### Lariv